Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Conclusion

 Future research can examine SICR-modelling using data from other loan portfolios and across other credit markets; both of which may affect the resulting choices of $(k,s)$.
 In this regard, future studies can explore an even finer-grained list of $k$-values, particularly for $k\in[4,12]$.
-Doing so can refine the relationships that we have found, which can help in devising a more mature expert system for selecting parameters optimally.
-Furthermore, the misclassification cost ratio can be tweaked towards improving the discrete output of a specific SICR-model, instead of keeping the ratio constant across all SICR-definitions, as we have done.
-In minimising false negatives, the misclassification cost can itself be embedded when training a SICR-model, instead of imposing such costs exogenously afterwards.
-As for modelling techniques, future researchers can certainly expand our study by experimenting with more advanced binary classifiers than logistic regression, e.g., Support Vector Machines as in \citet{harris2013b}.
-Lastly, a future study can focus on stress-testing relevant input variables (e.g., macroeconomic covariates) within a SICR-model, perhaps towards forecasting overall SICR-rates given a particular macroeconomic scenario.
+Doing so can refine the relationships that we have found, which can help in devising an optimisation framework for selecting parameters optimally.
+Alternatively, the $k$-parameter can be embedded more dynamically within a broader survival modelling approach, thereby enabling SICR-prediction across any number of $k$-values over loan life.
+Doing so can enable SICR-prediction across any number of $k$-values over loan life, instead of just the 7 fixed $k$-values that we have explored.
+As for modelling techniques in general, future researchers can certainly expand our study by experimenting with more advanced binary classifiers than logistic regression, e.g., Support Vector Machines as in \citet{harris2013b}.
+As another avenue, a future study might focus on stress-testing any relevant input variables (e.g., macroeconomic covariates) within a SICR-model, perhaps towards forecasting overall SICR-rates given a particular macroeconomic scenario.

+The misclassification cost ratio $a$ within the Generalised Youden Index $J_a$ can (and should) be tweaked towards improving the discrete output of a probabilistic SICR-model.
+Doing so would amount to changing (indirectly) the cut-off probability beyond which a SICR-event is predicted.
+If this cut-off is inappropriately chosen without any analysis, then the same criticism applies that we have made about a subjectively-chosen threshold within the PD-comparison approach.
+I.e., an inappropriate cut-off would introduce bias into overall SICR-classification; though the degree thereof is unstudied, which certainly warrants further research.
+Relatedly, one might experiment with using $J_a$ towards finding a suitable cut-off within the PD-comparison approach.
+Lastly, future researchers can embed the misclassification cost itself when training a SICR-model, perhaps using a bespoke loss function, instead of imposing such costs exogenously and exterior to the model afterwards.